 IBPS PO Subjects

 The bank PO examination is conducted in two stages, the prelims and mains.
-The syllabus and subjects have a large overlap between the two.
+The syllabus and subjects have considerable overlap between the two.
 This means that preparation for the prelims and mains can be combined.
 The following subjects are covered in the IBPS PO exam:

 - IBPS PO Prelims: